MicrosoftDocs/azure-docs-powershell/azps-8.0.0/Az.Security/Update-AzIotSecuritySolution.md

 ## SYNOPSIS
 Update one or more of the following properties in IoT security solution: tags, recommendation configuration, user defined resources

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.security/update-aziotsecuritysolution) for up-to-date information.

 ## SYNTAX

 ### ResourceGroupLevelResource (Default)